Learning Is Power

 Drug failures arising from safety-related concerns remain one of the biggest challenges facing researchers today (1).
 For any researcher or company, being able to profile putative lead compounds against established targets is vital to identifying a potential compound’s therapeutic efficacy and liabilities, including its on-target activity or off-target liability (2).
 G- protein coupled receptors (GPCRs) are amongst the most prominent drug targets in research today.
 They are known to play vital roles in central nervous system (CNS), cardiovascular (CV), pulmonary, and gastrointestinal (GI) conditions.
 While over 385 druggable GPCRs have been identified, many share similar affinities for the same ligands which can lead to lead compounds also interacting with more than one receptor.

-Table 1: 32-GPCR Safety Targets in MultiscreenTM Stable Cell Lines
+Table 1: 32-GPCR Safety Targets in MULTISCREENTM Stable Cell Lines

 With Multispan’s Safety Functional Assay Panel (Table 1), compounds can be rapidly evaluated while accurately evaluating potential risks from off-target effects.